 Brazil does not grant work or residency visas for freelancers or self-employed consultants and professionals, such as artists, writers, web developers, or any of the free professions.
 However, if you have entrepreneurial skills and would like to start your own company in Brazil, you may be able to get a permanent residency visa.
 To qualify for a permanent residency as an investor, you are required to invest the equivalent of US$50,000 (from a foreign source) in your business in Brazil.
 If you cannot meet these investment criteria, you may still be able to get permanent residency by making a smaller investment and creating at least ten new jobs.
 The American Chamber of Commerce provides a lot of useful information for starting a business in Brazil (see below).

-In 2008 Brazil became one of the growing number of countries that admits foreigners on a working holiday visa.
+Brazil has become one of the growing number of countries that admits foreigners on a working holiday visa.
 For the moment Brazil has only signed an agreement with New Zealand, which each year allows 300 young New Zealanders (aged 18-20) to come to Brazil to study, travel, and work for up to a year.
 The Brazilian Embassy in Wellington provides detailed information on this working holiday agreement.